Climate-neutral operations in the 1st half of 2023

 We are working towards operating in a climate-neutral way by 2030.
 The Dutch government sees itself as having a role to play in setting an example and so wants to achieve this goal by 2030.
 We have aligned with this goal because climate and environmental safety are also important for our clients’ social and economic security and independence.
 The SVB is therefore aiming to halve its CO2 emissions in 2025 compared with 2019.

-Compared with the first 6 months of 2022, our total CO2 emissions fell by 201 tonnes (9%).
+Compared with the first half of 2022, our total CO2 emissions fell by 201 tons (9%).
 We have seen a permanent reduction in energy use, but also an increase in travel.
 Staff are working from home less and working at the office more, which means that they are travelling more.
-Compared with the first 6 months of 2022, business travel has increased by 37%.
+Compared with the first half of 2022, business travel has increased by 37%.

 Working with other organisations